Table of Contents

 Gal Oya national park is so unpopular, it is not known to most people of Sri Lanka.
 It is one of the least touristy wildlife reserves in Sri Lanka.
-Usually, wildlife tours is a very popular activity in Sri Lanka and a large number of people, especially foreign travellers love Sri Lanka wildlife tours.
+Usually, wildlife tours are a very popular activity in Sri Lanka and a large number of people, especially foreign travellers love Sri Lanka wildlife tours.

 Yala national park, Udawalawe national park, and Minneriya national park are some of the very popular places that are included in most Sri Lanka trips.
 Gal Oya national park is located on the east coast of Sri Lanka.
-It is very convenient to visit from most beach resorts on Sri Lanka‘s east coast and Gal Oya national park is not considered as a tourist attraction to visit on a Sri Lanka day trip from Colombo or west coast.
+It is very convenient to visit most beach resorts on Sri Lanka’s east coast and Gal Oya national park is not considered a tourist attraction to visit on a Sri Lanka day trip from Colombo or the west coast.

 Gal Oya National is also very convenient to visit from Sri Lanka’s Cultural triangle cities like Sigiriya and Polonnaruwa.
 Therefore, if you are on the Sri Lanka cultural triangle itinerary, you can opt to visit Gal Oya national park on a short trip from Polonnaruwa of Sigiriya.

 One day trip to Gal Oya national park is available from east coast beaches such as Arugam bay but there is no one trip to Galoya national park from the east coast beaches or the hill country due to the long journey.

 This national park is situated in the remote area of Ampara in the Monaragala district.
 Ampara is not a popular tourist gathering area in Sri Lanka and therefore, it is not included as a place of visit in most Sri Lanka road trips, therefore most tourists are making their way to Ampara.
 And also tourists do not tend to make a special visit to Ampara due to the Galoya national park because there are a large number of alternative places such as Yala national park, Udawalawe national park, Wilpattu that are more convenient to reach during their Sri Lanka trip.